edovanveen/edonet/README.md

 # Do a prediction using the test set.
 y_pred = model.predict(x_test)
 ```
+## To do

+* Implementation of 2D convolutions;
+* Implementation of max pooling;
+* Implementation of flattening layer;
+* Add more activation and loss functions.

+## Issues

+* Inputs should be rescaled properly;
+* Can weight initialization be done better?

 ## Authors
 * **Edo van Veen** - *Initial work* - [edovanveen](https://github.com/edovanveen)